Learn more about getting your North Carolina real estate license and get exclusive offers

 Once you’ve met this real estate education requirement, your completion will be reported directly to NCREC and you can start preparing for the licensing examination.

 It may seem counterintuitive, but you must apply for your North Carolina real estate license before taking the licensing exam.
 Filing and approval can take time (i.e. up to a couple of weeks), especially if you apply by mail rather than applying online.

 This application process also requires a background check to be conducted, which can be requested online or through the mail.
 If NCREC has any issues with your character determination and defers your application, you then have 60 days in which to request a review via a formal hearing in front of the Commission and try to get your application approved.

 A state licensing exam must be taken before you can get a North Carolina real estate license.
-Technically, the real estate licensing examination takes a maximum of four hours.
+Technically, the real estate licensing examination takes a maximum of 4.5 hours.
 But you have to plan ahead and schedule the real estate exam first.

 Schedule your exam so that you have enough time to study, but there’s still an opportunity to take the exam again if needed.

 Once your application is accepted, you will receive a Notice of Exam Eligibility within 2-3 days.
 After you receive this notice, you can go ahead and schedule your licensing exam online.
 The licensing exam is conducted by PearsonVUE, which offers multiple testing locations and time slots.
 The exam itself is comprised of a National section with a 150-minute time limit and a State section with a 120-minute time limit.

 Once you pass the exam, your license will be issued, and you should receive it within 7-10 days of the license examination date.
 If you fail the exam, you must wait 10 days before you can retake it.

 You have 180 days to pass the license exam after your application is accepted, which should be ample time to study.
 After that time, your application is invalidated, therefore you must restart the application process and pay the fees for the application and background check again.